mojolicious/mojo.js/docs/Routing.md

 }
 ```

-The `close` WebSocket method is used to end an established WebSocket connection.
-To reject an incoming connection
+The `close` method is used to end an established WebSocket connection.
+To reject an incoming connection completely, just
-completely, just don't do anything, the rejection will happen automatically.
+don't do anything at all, the rejection will happen automatically.

 ```
 GET /echo HTTP/1.1